 By STEVE RIVKIN and CATHERINE SANDERSON

-Steve Rivkin and Catherine Sanderson are members of the Amherst School Committee.
+Steve Rivkin and Catherine Sanderson are Amherst College professors.

 My Goal in Blogging